tutsplus/tutsplus-getting-started-with-sequel/ARTICLE.markdown

     $ gem install sequel

-If you're using Bundler within your project — which you should, by the way — you'll need to refer to it in your Gemfile:
+If you're using Bundler within your project — which you should, by the way — you'll need to refer to it in your `Gemfile` instead:

     gem "sequel"